mdn/content/files/en-us/web/api/rtcpeerconnection/createoffer/index.md

 should examine the received exception to determine which occurred.

 - `InvalidStateError` {{domxref("DOMException")}}
-  - : Thrown if the `RTCPeerConnection` is closed.
+  - : Returned if the `RTCPeerConnection` is closed.
 - `NotReadableError` {{domxref("DOMException")}}
-  - : Thrown if no certificate or set of certificates was provided for securing the connection, and `createOffer()` was unable to create a new one.
+  - : Returned if no certificate or set of certificates was provided for securing the connection, and `createOffer()` was unable to create a new one.
 Since all WebRTC connections are required to be secured, that results in an error.
 - `OperationError` {{domxref("DOMException")}}
-  - : Thrown if examining the state of the system to determine resource availability in order to generate the offer failed for some reason.
+  - : Returned if examining the state of the system to determine resource availability in order to generate the offer failed for some reason.

 ## Example